Zhang Zhibo

-Zhang Zhibo (張之博, born 23 March 1982 in Liaoning Province) is a Chinese female badminton player and in 2008 she started representing Macau.
+Zhang Zhibo (張之博 (Zhāng Zhībó); born 23 March 1982) is a Chinese female badminton player and in 2008 she started representing Macau.

 Career

 In 2004, she became the mixed doubles champion of the Chinese National Badminton Championships partnered with Liu Zhiyuan.
 In 2007, she became the women's doubles semifinalist of the Korea International Challenge tournament partnered with Zhang Dan.

 In 2008, she became the women's doubles runner-up of the China Masters tournament partnered with Zhang Dan.
 They were defeated by Cheng Shu and Zhao Yunlei of China in straight games 21–14, 21–11.
 In 2009, she won the gold medal at the East Asian Games in women's doubles event after they beat the top seeds from China, Ma Jin and Wang Xiaoli with the score 22–20, 21–16.
 She also became the women's doubles semifinalist of the Macau and Denmark Open tournaments.
 At Macau, she and her partner Zhang Dan defeated by the 2008 Olympic Games gold medalist Du Jing and Yu Yang with the score 21–10, 21–17; and at Denmark, they were defeated by Pan Pan and Zhang Yawen of China.